renesh007/iidentifiiForum/README.md

     ```
     dotnet build
     ```
+    **Note:** The Forum.Database project may fail to build with dotnet build alone due to missing SSDT targets.
+    To build the database project, open the solution in Visual Studio 2022 (with SSDT installed) and build it there.

 5.  **Database Setup**
     The project uses a DACPAC (`.dacpac` file) to manage its database schema.
 This file contains the complete database model, which you can publish to your local SQL Server instance.